 Counseling services for students are available Monday through Friday from 8 am to 5 pm by calling the Center at 704-687-0311 or visiting us at 158 Atkins.
-Students seeking emergency support outside of business hours should contact a HealthLink nurse at 1-888‑267‑3675 or 704‑687‑7400.
+Students seeking emergency support outside of business hours should call the Counseling Center at 704-687-0311 to be directed to FoneMed nurse triage.
 More detailed information about our services is available throughout this website.
 We call your attention to our statement on inclusion and diversity below.
 More information about support services will be available as events unfold.

 Resources for Staff and Faculty